sarthakgupta072/Web-Scrapper-using-Java/README.md

 * Clone this repository.

 * Go inside the TrainSchedule folder and open terminal there.

+* If a JSON file is already present in the root folder, **delete it first**.

 Here the _TrainSchedule_ folder is the root folder.
 Go inside the folder and follow the given steps: